Tortisambert

 Tortisambert (/fr/) is a former commune in the Calvados department in the Normandy region of northwestern France.
-On 1 January 2016, it was merged into the new commune of Livarot-Pays-d’Auge and became a delegated commune.
+On 1 January 2016, it was merged into the new commune of Livarot-Pays-d'Auge and became a delegated commune.

 Geography

-Tortisambert is situated within the arrondissement of Lisieux and the canton of Livarot-Pays-d’Auge.
-It covered an area of 6.07 km², with elevations ranging from 77 m to 213 m above sea level, and an average altitude around 159 m (elevation of the former town hall).
+The commune of Tortisambert covered an area of 6.07 km², with elevations ranging from 77 m to 213 m above sea level.

-Demographics

-The population of Tortisambert has seen a long-term decline from 228 in 1962 to 126 in 2022.
-Below is a table of its historical population: